-In this section, we will consider both replication and caching and compare their relative robustness to mistreatment.
-For replication, we will consider the SO replication algorithm of Leff et al. [20].
-For simplicity of exposition and also to be able to compare with our previous numerical results in [18], we will consider a group with only n = 2 nodes and a universe of N = 100 objects.
-The three graphs in Fig. 8 depict the normalized access costs7 for nodes v_1 and v_2 (overactive) for three cases of request imbalance: 1, 10, and 100.
+In this section we will consider both replication and caching and compare their relative robustness to mistreatment.
+For replication we will consider the socially optimal (SO) replication algorithm of Leff et al. [20].
+For simplicity of exposition, and also to be able to compare with our previous numerical results from [18], we will consider a group with only n = 2 nodes and a universe of N = 100 objects.
+The three graphs of Fig. 8 depict the normalized access costs7 for nodes v_1 and v_2 (overactive), for three cases of request imbalance, 1, 10, and 100.
 When there is no request imbalance (first graph), no node is mistreated.
-Caching yields the exact same performance for both nodes (the two curves for v_1 and v_2 are coinciding), whereas replication might unintentionally favor one of them (there are several optimal solutions, and the particular one chosen has to do with the specific solution algorithm that is employed; here, it is a linear programming (LP) relaxation of an integer problem solved via Simplex).
+Caching yields the exact same performance for both nodes (the two curves for v_1 , v_2 coinciding), while replication might unintentionally favor one of them (there are several optimal solutions, and the particular one chosen has to do with the specific solution algorithm that is employed, here an LP relaxation of an integer problem solved via Simplex).